 Simplify your approach to holiday gift wrapping by sticking with a single color palette.
-Buying wrapping paper in two solid colors and two patterns will give you enough variety to create lots of different gift wrapping looks.
-Store rolls of wrapping paper easily by fitting tension rods in between shelf supports; hang scissors and tape from the shelf with little hooks so they¿re always easily accessible.
+Buying wrapping paper in two solid colors and two patterns will give you enough variety to create lots of different gift looks.
+Store rolls of wrapping paper easily by fitting tension rods between shelf supports; hang scissors and tape from the shelf with little hooks so they're always easily accessible.

 Set up your gift wrapping station at a desk with plenty of drawers and overhead cabinets to make storing supplies easy.
 Line up spools of brightly colored ribbon on a metal rod so you can easily select and cut only what you need without getting the ribbon tangled.
 Store crinkled paper and premade bows in clear plastic containers that you can hang on the wall, and use hooks to hang small gift bags.
 Keep scissors, tape, and glue handy, and you're all set for the holidays.